 For the cornmeal orange shortbread, I chose NOT to use blood orange zest.
 I instead used the zest from a navel orange.
 The blood oranges I purchased had peels ranging in color from dark orange to crimson to an ombre orange-green.
 I wanted the flecks of zest to read as orange in color.
 That said, you can definitely use blood orange zest in baking, and you are welcome to use it in these shortbread cookies if you'd like.

-As mentioned above, I did indeed substitute a navel orange for the zest portion of the recipe.
-For the glaze, you can also substitute orange juice from a Navel orange or other variety of orange such as Valencia or Cara Cara.
+For the glaze, if you cannot locate blood oranges, you can substitute orange juice from a Navel orange or other variety of orange such as Valencia or Cara Cara.
 However, be aware that the color will be a pale orange rather than a bright pink.
 I prefer to use natural coloring in most of my baking, but a drop of pink or red food coloring might brighten a plain orange juice glaze.
-I also imagine these would be delicious substituting lemon or lime zest and juice.
+I also imagine these would be delicious (although very different in color) substituting lemon or lime zest and juice.
 Please let me know if you try a variation!

 To achieve the naturally pink glaze on these cookies, use the juice from a blood orange.
 In the ingredient list, you'll see that you only need the juice from one orange to make the glaze.
 I would recommend buying several blood oranges for this recipe just in case, as the interior color can vary widely between oranges.
 You may want to have a few extra on hand in case the first you cut open isn't as vibrant as you'd like.